gubarbosa/gubarbosa/README.md

 ### Gustavo Barbosa Espindula

-- 🌱 I did Bachelor's degree in information systems and I'm learning Python, C and Java
+- 🌱 I do Bachelor's degree in information systems and I'm learning Python, C and Java
 - 👯 I can help you in Python.
 - 🤔 I look for help to improve my english and learn Java.
 - ⚡  I don't know ride a bike👋